dylansheng/dylansheng.github.io/index.md

 - **AI4Science:** I specifically focus on AI4Science, such as biomedicine and chemistry.

 ## News
+- **[Feb, 2026]**: I have started my visiting journey at Tsinghua University, collaborating with [Prof. Yang Liu](https://nlp.csai.tsinghua.edu.cn/~ly/), who is the Dean of the Institute for AI Industry Research (AIR)!
 - **[Jan, 2026]**: Our paper (StoryLensEdu) has been accepted for IEEE PacificVis!
 This paper is a collaborative effort with TrumpTech (Company), and I am honored to serve as the corresponding author.
 - **[Jan, 2026]**: I was honored to be invited by MSRA to give a talk on human–AI collaboration for biomedical scientific discovery.
 - **[Jan, 2026]**: My first-author paper (DiLLS) has been accepted for CHI (CCF A)!